 I am trying to wear what bags and supplies I have left as long as I can and I'm getting skin erosion from it.
 You see, in order to have insurance cover bags, I need Farmacare.
 It's a Canadian insurance thing. *Shakes head*

 In order to have Farmacare, both spouces have to have a social insurance number, but as my husband is a grad student, they will NOT allow him a work visa until July (why? who knows), and a work visa=you are allowed a social insurance number.
 As I myself have a work visa, I am allowed a number.
 So I waited in line, got my number, but I still can't get Farmacare until maybe I try to set it up on an online form, maybe over the phone.
+As me and Mr B have been paying for all my medication out of our pocket (Canada has free health care my ass) we are going broke.
+As he's not allowed to work until many months away, and I'm constantly ill, we are going downhill fast.
+We spend our nights traveling the alleyways collecting cans and alcohol bottles.
+The cans are a 5 cents deposit, so those aren't much, but the beer cans are 10 cents.
+The alcohol bottles are pretty nice, they are 20 cents if they are over a litre, but 10 cents or 15 if they are small.

 I'm usually down for anything and just roll with the flow, so out of nescessity I've been going out, I've been scouring trash cans for bottles, and it really struck me how pitiful I am.This is what my life has come to.
 I narrow my eyes with suscpicion at all the homeless people trying to steal my cans.
 We wear gloves and old clothing and are incredably careful about antiseptics and germs, but still....